AzerSD/AzerSD/README.md

    - ✨ Been creating bugs since 2019.
    - 👯 I’m looking to collaborate on challenging projects.
-   - 🤔 I’m always searching for any oportunity that helps me grow in any aspect.

 ... always learning something new 🤓